Luka Modrić's Success and Achievements in Timeline

 At the 2022 World Cup, Luka Modrić led the team to a third-place finish, winning the Bronze Ball as the tournament’s third best player.

-February 2023: Included in the FIFA FIFPro World XI
+February 2023: Inclusion in FIFA FIFPro World XI

-In February 2023, Modrić was included for the sixth time in the FIFA FIFPro World XI.
+In February 2023, Luka Modrić was included for the sixth time in the FIFA FIFPro World XI.

 March 2023: Oldest Player for Croatia

-In March 2023, during a UEFA Euro 2024 qualifying match against Wales, Luka Modrić became the oldest player ever to play a game for Croatia at 37 years, 6 months, and 16 days, surpassing Dražen Ladić's 1999 record.
+On 25 March 2023, in a UEFA Euro 2024 qualifying match against Wales, Luka Modrić became the oldest player ever to play a game for Croatia, aged 37 years, 6 months and 16 days, surpassing Dražen Ladić's record set in 1999.

-On June 14, 2023, Luka Modrić led Croatia to a 4–2 victory over Netherlands in the semi-finals of the 2023 UEFA Nations League Finals and was named Man of the Match.
+On 14 June 2023, Luka Modrić led Croatia to victory over the Netherlands in the semi-finals of the 2023 UEFA Nations League Finals, where he was named Man of the Match.
 Croatia eventually lost to Spain in the final.

-On April 30, 2024, Modrić broke the record for the oldest Real Madrid player to make an appearance in the Champions League tournament, at the age of 38 years and 234 days.
+On 30 April 2024, Luka Modrić became the oldest Real Madrid player to make an appearance in the Champions League, at the age of 38 years and 234 days.

-On January 3, 2025, Modrić scored his first goal of the 2024–25 season during a 2–1 away victory over Valencia, in which he became the oldest player to score for Real Madrid in all competitions, aged 39 years and 116 days, surpassing Ferenc Puskás's record set in 1966.
+On 3 January 2025, Luka Modrić scored his first goal of the 2024–25 season during a 2–1 away victory over Valencia, and became the oldest player to score for Real Madrid in all competitions.
+Additionally, in January 2025, he made his 561st appearance for the club, joining the top ten on Real Madrid's all-time appearances list.